 Ready to challenge your slip stitch knitting skills?
 Why not try knitting this amazing throw from Red Heart.

 It's so vibrant!
 Plus, if you love this pattern, you might also love the knitted pouf, shown in the bottom left-hand corner.
-You can get the pouf pattern by clicking here.
+You can also get the pouf pattern.

 This slipped stitch scarf is a great example of good things happening when using variegated yarn.